jpatrick999/SQL-Project/starting_with_questions.md

 SQL Queries:

+WITH city_country_revenue AS (
     SELECT
         city,
         country,
         SUM(total_transactionrevenue) AS total_revenue
     FROM
         all_sessions
     WHERE
         country != '(not set)'
         AND city != '(not set)'
-    AND city != 'not available in demo dataset'
-    AND total_transactionrevenue IS NOT NULL
+        AND city != 'not available in demo dataset' AND total_transactionrevenue IS NOT NULL
     GROUP BY
         city,
         country
+),
+total_table_revenue AS (
+    SELECT
+        SUM(total_transactionrevenue) AS total_revenue
+    FROM
+        all_sessions
+    WHERE
+        country != '(not set)'
+        AND city != '(not set)'
+        AND city != 'not available in demo dataset' AND total_transactionrevenue IS NOT NULL
+)
+SELECT
+    ccr.city,
+    ccr.country,
+    ccr.total_revenue AS city_country_revenue,
+    ttr.total_revenue AS total_table_revenue,
+    (ccr.total_revenue / ttr.total_revenue) * 100 AS revenue_percentage_of_total
+FROM
+    city_country_revenue ccr
+CROSS JOIN
+    total_table_revenue ttr
 ORDER BY
-    total_revenue DESC;
+    ccr.total_revenue DESC;

 Answer:
+Used an Online rescource in helping make the CTE

+I took the Total Revenue From each city and divided it by the total Revenue to see how each city impacts the total Revenue.
+The top 4 countries account for nearly 50% of the total impact of Revenue

 ![alt text](q5_answer.png)